National Council and Governance

 Common questions about the IIESMS National Council

-Council meetings are for elected representatives.
-Any member can raise matters through their sector group chair or directly with the Institute via [email protected].
+Council meetings are for elected or appointed representatives.
+Members can raise matters through sector group chairs or by contacting the Institute.